 Younger candidates are preferred by many Canadian employers, and it is wise to apply at a younger age for immigration to enhance your chances of scoring more in the Canada immigration points calculator.
 However, the points lost in this category can be made up in others.

 Education is an important factor in your Canada PR eligibility calculator.
 An applicant can get a maximum of 25 points in their Canada PR score in this category.
 Points are added based on your secondary institution (high school) diploma, and post-secondary education.
 This can be from within Canada or outside.

-For those who have a foreign diploma, degree or certificate need an Educational Credential assessment (ECA) report.
+Those who have a foreign diploma, degree, or certificate need an Educational Credential Assessment (ECA) report.
 This is added to your Canada immigration score calculator.
 ECA validates your education for immigration purposes.
-One can always get a higher education degree or diploma, so that the IRCC points calculator adds more points to your immigration profile.
+One can always get a higher education degree or diploma so that the IRCC points calculator adds more points to your immigration profile.
 Even if you have a diploma which is unrelated to your current field of work, you can still get points via the Canada PR score calculator.